Michael L. Nash: Universal Music Group

 Nash joined Universal Music Group as EVP of digital strategy and was named to the Executive Management Board in 2015.

+In this capacity, Nash has overseen global licensing agreements with streaming services, including Amazon, Apple Music, Spotify, and Tencent Music, as part of the organization's shift toward digital-first distribution models.

+Addressing industry-wide shifts in generative AI, Nash led initiatives to establish artist rights protections for Universal Music Group's licensing renewals with TikTok and YouTube.
+Nash also managed Universal Music Group’s partnerships with artificial intelligence and technology companies, including NVIDIA, Stability AI, Splice, Klay, and Udio to establish a sustainable framework for integrating generative AI tools into the company’s digital ecosystem.

+In September 2023, with Michael Nash as EVP and Chief Digital Officer, Universal Music Group (UMG) partnered with Deezer to launch an “artist-centric” streaming model.
+The initiative aimed to reward active user engagement and artist-fan relationships by increasing earnings for designated “professional artists” with real fan bases while de-emphasizing “noise audio.”

+Under Nash’s digital strategy oversight, Universal Music Group expanded its digital licensing into medical and wellness applications.
+Following a 2021 partnership with digital therapeutics firm MedRhythms to provide music for prescription neurologic treatments, UMG collaborated with Apple Music in May 2025 to launch "Sound Therapy."
+The audio wellness collection was developed by Sollos, a music-wellness venture incubated within UMG.

 At UMG, Nash expanded the company's commercial agreements with digital partners that increased the availability of the UMG catalog on subscription and ad-supported platforms.
 With a license with Facebook, Instagram and Messenger, UMG became the first music company to license music to a social media company, following up with agreements with Snap and TikTok.

 Nash oversaw the company's expansion of music into health, fitness and medical uses through partnerships with Peloton, Equinox, SoulCycle, Liteboxer and VR fitness app Supernatural.
 MedRhthms and Music Health's Vera app.

 Recognition

-Nash was listed on Billboard’s "Power 100" in 2016, 2017, 2018, and 2019.
-He has also appeared on Billboard's Digital Power Playlist every year since 2016.
+From 2016 to 2026, Nash has been named on every Billboard’s Power 100 list.